rohitl17/cab-dynamic-pricing/documentation/functional_specification.md

 </li>

-<li>Choosing a cab from Uber and Lyft as per convenience
+<li>Choosing a cab from Uber and Lyft of different types as per cost and convenience
   <ol>
     <li>USER: Enters source and destination.</li>
     <li>USER: Provides luxury or different cab types for uber and lyft.</li>